Who's who in cruise retail....

 CONCLUSION

 There are of course 2 important things to know about this list.
-The first that it is always changing, so we will do our best to update this list but bear in mind that it is a continously shifting set of contracts, so to keep track of them all is always a challenge.
+The first that it is always changing, so we will do our best to update this list, but bear in mind that it is a continuously shifting set of contracts, so to keep track of them all is always a challenge.
 And the second is that there are many cruise ships not in this list, such is the vast size of the global cruise industry, so here we have only covered the major players.

 Let's sail together!